-One of the most common types of rodents that invade homes and businesses are rats.
+One of the most common types of rodents that invade homes and businesses are mice but rats are not far behind.
 Because they’re nocturnal, you may never see these pests, but there is a good chance that you will find their droppings.
 Unfortunately, finding their waste may indicate a much larger problem.

 What’s the Difference Between Rat Poop vs. Mouse Poop?